iHanjra/module-three-study-guide/04-react-state.md

 ## Copying an Array

 - Does the spread operator make a shallow copy or a deep copy?
+Shallow copy
 - How can we use the process of copying an array to avoid changing state directly?
-- What does the `reverse()` method do?
+- What does the `reverse()` method do? flip the order of numbers
-- What will the two logs show?
+- What will the two logs show? the first array and the second array in reverse

 ```jsx
 const someNumsAgain = [10, 20, 30, 40];